LiterallyBlah/Dynamic-Attention-Sinks-in-Streaming-LLMs/README.md

 ## Conclusion and Future Work

 The proposed dynamic attention sink mechanism offers a balanced approach to managing the computational and memory resources in streaming LLMs.
-Future work will involve the empirical validation of this theoretical approach to assess its effectiveness and efficiency.
+Future work would involve the empirical validation of this theoretical approach to assess its effectiveness and efficiency.

 ## References
 - https://arxiv.org/abs/2309.17453